 - I kind of prefer this style of low seat and love how lightweight and compact they are.

 - If you camp in the forest, then an Eno hammock is a must.

 - And last, if you will be RV Living and not having to move sites very often, then live in style with a full outdoor sofa set.
 I see a lot of people with them in their campsites now.

-I feel like we literally have our life in these.
-We have one for wetsuits, tennis shoes and flip flops, backpacking essentials, climbing gear, and one dedicated just to Tatiana because she’s a hoarder but we love her dearly 💕.
-We bought all of ours at Costco.
+I feel like we have our life in these.
+We have one for wetsuits, tennis shoes and flip flops, backpacking essentials, and climbing gear, and one dedicated just to Tatiana because she’s a hoarder but we love her dearly 💕.

-I love being able to cook or at least food prep outside and so I always have a table (or two) set up outside for it.
+I love being able to cook or at least food prep outside so I always have a table (or two) set up outside for it.
 It’s certainly not a necessity, but it makes the experience nicer.
-This is a another thing we bought at Costco.

-We bought our Pit-2-Go fire pit way back in 2012 and still use it, but I can’t find them on Amazon :/ It folds up small and is great when we camp in places that don’t have fire pits, which most RV parks that we stay at long term do not.
 If you camp in places prone to wildfires then it might be worth buying a propane fire pit.
-If you camp places where it is cold, you might want a outdoor propane heater that is easy to move around.
+Also, if you camp in places where it is cold, you might want an outdoor propane heater that is easy to move around.

-If you are moving into an RV with kids or if you have a really big trailer, you might want some walkie talkies.
-A lot of families in the campgrounds we stay at have their kids carry walkie talkies with them when they are out playing with friends in the campground and this way they can communicate to come home or make sure they are okay.
-Walkie talkies are also great for backing up a huge trailer because when my kids spot me in the back, I can’t hear them that far away.
+A lot of families in the campgrounds we stay at have their kids carry walkie-talkies with them when they are out playing with friends in the campground and this way they can communicate to come home or make sure they are okay.
+Walkie-talkies are also great for backing up a huge trailer because when my kids spot me in the back, I can’t hear them that far away.